StarlangSoftware/DataGenerator/README.md

 ## Attributes

 1. CaseAttribute:  This is a discrete attribute for a given word.
 If the last inflectional group of the word contains case information, the attribute will have that case value.
 Otherwise the attribute will have the value null.
-2. Is Capital Letter: This a binary valued feature.
+2. IsCapitalLetter: This a binary valued feature.
 Its value returns true}if the word starts with a capital letter, and  false otherwise.
 Words starting with a capital letter are proper nouns unless the word is not the first word in the sentence.
 Being proper noun is important for meaning because proper nouns do not have specific meanings.
+Being a proper noun can be important for Shallow Parse labeling because, for instance, if it is a name of a person, it is more probable for the word to be the subject or the object, rather than the adverbial clause or the predicate, of the sentence it occurs in.
+Yet such clues are not always reliable.
 3. LastIGContainsPossessiveAttribute: This is a binary attribute for a given word.
 If the last inflectional group of the word contains possessive information, the attribute will be true, otherwise it will be false.
 4. Main POS: This is a discrete valued feature.
 The value of the feature consists of the main part-of-speech (POS) tag of the word.
 5. NerTag: This is a discrete valued feature, which finds the NER (Named Entity Recognition) tag of the word.
 This is a strong feature especially for detecting subjects and objects in the sentence.
 For Instance, if the word has a 'PERSON' NER tag, it is generally the subject or the object of the sentence.